Joseph C. Kunz, Jr.

 How Series Relate to the Four Pillars

-The Four Pillars are the architecture.
+The Four Pillars are the structure.

 Some series will live mostly inside one pillar.
 Others will cross pillars—because real life does.